chick3n1i1/My-coding-journey/README.md

 - calculator.py: A useful calculator.
 - Web Scraper
 - Note-taking app with sign-up and authentication using Flask
+- Task Master: Todo list using Flask and SQLAlchemy

 ## Level 3: Capstone